Jon Hernandez: Death

 After retiring from his showbiz career in 1993, Jonjon and his friends came home from an out-of-town trip.
-On the morning of November 7, Hernandez met a untimely death when his car crashed into the concrete barrier.
+On the morning of November 7, Hernandez met an untimely death when his car crashed into the concrete barrier.
 He died instantly, at just 23.
 His remains was laid to rest at the Loyola Memorial Park together with other celebrities such as Julie Vega, Jay Ilagan, Nida Blanca and Francis Magalona.